phonglo724/active-record-associations-and-migrations/README.md

 end
 ```

 And that's it!
-Now, because our songs table has an `artist_id` column and
-because our `Artist` class uses the `has_many` macro, an artist has many songs!
+Now, because our songs table has an `artist_id` column and because our `Artist` class uses the `has_many` macro, an artist has many songs!

 It is also true that an artist has many genres through songs.
-We will use the
-`has_many through` macro to implement this:
+X We will use the `has_many through` macro to implement this:

 ```ruby
 class Artist < ActiveRecord::Base